Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### emailInviteUrl

-This URL is the URL to use in the invitation to collaborate email.
-If the `[docId]` placeholder is specified, it will be replaced by the `objectId` of the document being viewed when the invitation is sent.
+This URL is used in the invitation to collaborate email.
+If the `[docId]` placeholder is specified, it is replaced by the `objectId` of the document being viewed when the invitation is sent.

 Default value: `http://localhost:8080/OpenAnnotate/viewer.htm?docId=[docId]&presenterMode=true&mode=readOnly`